 Statistically robust AI uses an algorithm, derived from business performance and behavioural science, to shortlist candidates.
 It can predict which ones will do well, fit well and stay.
 We can trust it to know what makes a successful employee, for our particular organisation and this specific role.
 It can tell us to invest effort with the applicants on that shortlist.
 However unlikely they seem at first glance.

-So we can use all of our knowledge and skills to understand a candidate’s suitability, and look beyond things that might have previously led us to a rejection.
+So we can use all of our knowledge and skills to understand a candidate’s suitability and look beyond things that might have previously led us to a rejection.

-AI is the recruiter’s friend, not competitor.
+AI is the recruiter’s friend, not a competitor.
 It can stop us wasting time chasing candidates who we think will make great hires but instead fail to live up to the expectation.
 And it can direct us to the hidden gems we might have otherwise overlooked.

 Technology like AI for HR is only a threat if you ignore it.

 Don’t be that company that still swears by dated processes because that’s the way it’s always been done.
 The opportunity here is putting technology to work, helping your organisation evolve for the better.
 The longer the delay, the harder it will be.
 So don’t be left at the back playing catch-up.

 There are very few businesses these days that communicate by fax machines – and that’s for a reason.
 In a few years, you’ll look back and wonder “Why didn’t we all embrace Artificial Intelligence sooner?”